XindaLi304/TACOformer/README.md

 # Run the full pipeline
 python main.py

-If you use this code, please cite the TACO paper:
+If you use this code, please cite the paper:

-Token–Channel Compounded Cross-Attention for Multimodal Emotion Recognition, 2023. arXiv:2306.13592
+TACOformer: Token–Channel Compounded Cross-Attention for Multimodal Emotion Recognition, 2023. arXiv:2306.13592